AliceO2Group/QualityControl/doc/Advanced.md

-        "filterDiscardDebug": "false",    "": "Set to 1 to discard debug and trace messages (default: false)", "filterDiscardLevel": "2",        "": "Message at this level or above are discarded (default: 21 - Trace)", "filterDiscardFile": "",          "": ["If set, the discarded messages will go to this file (default: <none>)", "The keyword _ID_, if used, is replaced by the device ID."]
+        "filterDiscardDebug": "false",    "": "Set to 1 to discard debug and trace messages (default: false)", "filterDiscardLevel": "2",        "": "Message at this level or above are discarded (default: 21 - Trace)", "filterDiscardFile": "",          "": ["If set, the discarded messages will go to this file (default: <none>)", "The keyword _ID_, if used, is replaced by the device ID.", "Discarded Debug messages don't go there."]
       },
       "postprocessing": {                 "": "Configuration parameters for post-processing", "periodSeconds": 10.0,            "": "Sets the interval of checking all the triggers.
 One can put a very small value",